takahiroaoki/ToDoApp/README.md

 - VSCode with the extention of Remote Development 0.21.0

 ## How to use
-1. Open ToDoApp folder (i.e. this project itself) in containers through Remote Development extention of VSCode with Docker Desktop booted up.
+1. Open to-do-app folder (i.e. this project itself) in containers through Remote Development extention of VSCode with Docker Desktop booted up.
 Or, execute the following command.
    ```
    # @project root
    $ docker-compose up